GeorgeGitHubbins/MScThesis-Extracting-InformalRules-from-Surveys/README.md

 - What standard method can be developed to extract informal rules-in-use for institutional analysis from survey data?

 Sub-questions include:
-1. What challenges do researchers face when analyzing socio-technical systems such as climate change adaptation to floods?
+1. What challenges do institutional analysts face when identifying institutional informal rules?
-2. To what extent does Institutional Grammar facilitate qualitative and quantitative analysis of socio-technical systems such as climate change adaptation to floods?
+2. To what extent does Institutional Grammar align with survey data to identify and organize informal rules?
-3. What is the best approach to aligning Institutional Grammar concepts with survey data?
+3. What are the possible approaches to connect survey results to Institutional Grammar concepts?
-4. What is the most effective combination of data analysis techniques to extract institutional social structures from the questionnaire dataset?
+4. What requirements should the output data fulfill to ensure that the informal rules from surveys are usable for institutional analysis, consistent, and well-communicated?

 ### Scope
 The project's scope encompasses a review of relevant literature, examination of the survey dataset, method development, and analysis of results.
 The project is structured into the following chapters: